 Who Can I Sue in a Cerebral Palsy Lawsuit?

-In a malpractice suit, the doctor, the hospital, and any other negligent party are liable for your damages.
-A Delaware personal injury lawyer can look into your case and help you find out who was responsible for medical negligence during your child’s birth.
+In a malpractice suit, the doctor, the hospital, other healthcare professionals, and any other negligent party are liable for your damages.
+Our firm’s Delaware cerebral palsy lawyer can examine your case and help you determine who was responsible for medical negligence during your child’s birth.

-When Can I File a cerebral palsy Claim in Delaware?
+How Much Time Do I Have To File a Cerebral Palsy Claim in Delaware?

-According to title Title 18 Delaware Code § 6856, the statute of limitations to file a claim is two years after the incident occurs.
+According to Title 18 Delaware Code § 6856, the statute of limitations to file a claim is two years after the incident.
 It can take time to notice your child’s condition, though.
-In the event that you don’t immediately catch the malpractice, the deadline is extended to three years.
+If you don’t notice your child’s condition immediately, the deadline is extended to three years.

 Don’t let malpractice during birth drain your wallet and affect your quality of life.
-Experienced attorneys from Birth Injury Lawyer Group are on call to help you with your case.
+Experienced attorneys from Birth Injury Lawyers are on call to help you with your case.